Overcoming the order barrier two in splitting methods when applied to semilinear parabolic problems with non-periodic boundary conditions: Numerical experiments

-These numerical results suggest, that the new method \emph{C3New} converges with order three also in the context of a solution dependent source term $f$, and seems to avoid order reduction in general when applied to the class of semilinear parabolic problems~\eqref{pde}.
+These numerical results suggest that the new method \emph{C3New} converges with order three also in the context of a solution-dependent source term $f$, and seems to avoid order reduction in general when applied to the class of semilinear parabolic problems~\eqref{pde}, even in the context of solution-dependent boundary conditions $b$.
+We now show numerically that the analysis from Section~\ref{conv_anal} seems to persist for order four by illustrating the convergence of the introduced method \emph{C4New}.